 - Reason for Failure (i.e., could not generate questions/answered incorrectly/system error)

-For the actual E-Verify Self Check query, the information will be retrieved by name, Alien Number, I-94 Number, Receipt Number, Passport (U.S. or Foreign) Number, or Social Security number of the individual as discussed in the E-Verify SORN dated May 19, 2010.
+For the actual E-Verify Self Check query, the information will be retrieved Start Printed Page 9038by name, Alien Number, I-94 Number, Receipt Number, Passport (U.S. or Foreign) Number, or Social Security number of the individual as discussed in the E-Verify SORN dated May 19, 2010.

 Records in this system are safeguarded in accordance with applicable rules and policies, including all applicable DHS automated systems security and access policies.
 Strict controls have been imposed to minimize the risk of compromising the information that is being stored.
 Access to the computer system containing the records in this system is limited to those individuals who have a need to know the information for the performance of their official duties and who have appropriate clearances or permissions.

 The retention schedule is currently under development with the National Archives and Records Administration (NARA).
 The proposed retention schedule for the query and response to the query is for one (1) year in order to allow time for management analysis and proper reporting.

 System Manager and address:

 Chief, Verification Division, U.S. Citizenship and Immigration Services, Washington, DC 20529.

 Individuals seeking notification of and access to any record contained in this system of records, or seeking to contest its content, may submit a request in writing to the USCIS FOIA Officer, whose contact information can be found at http://www.dhs.gov/foia under “contacts.”
 If an individual believes more than one component maintains Privacy Act records concerning him or her the individual may submit the request to the Chief Privacy Officer and Chief Freedom of Information Act Officer, Department of Homeland Security, 245 Murray Drive, SW., Building 410, STOP-0655, Washington, DC 20528.